 On paper, choosing a lightweight tent is a pretty good proposition.
 They cost more, but you can trim precious pounds off of the weight you’ll be hauling on your back.
 We’re right there with you, but there are a number of compromises that come with reducing weight, some of which may be no problem and others that might give you pause.

-Two main ways that manufacturers cut weight are: 1) making the fabrics and materials thinner; 2) and reducing interior space.
+Two main ways that manufacturers cut weight are: 1) making the fabrics and materials thinner and 2) and reducing interior space.
 We cover interior space in the section below, so we’ll focus on tent construction here.
-In comparing similar tents (i.e. freestanding 2-person tents with similar interior volume), a tent that’s dramatically lighter will have thinner fabrics, tent poles, and zippers.
-As a result, durability suffers and for those that are hard on their gear or aren’t familiar with tent care, you can quickly damage these expensive products.
+In comparing similar tents (i.e. freestanding two-person tents with similar interior volume), a tent that’s dramatically lighter will have thinner fabrics, tent poles, and zippers.
+As a result, durability suffers, and for those that are hard on their gear or aren’t familiar with tent care, you can quickly damage these expensive products.

 Nearly all manufacturers list the denier of their floors, tent walls, and rainfly, and the lower the number the thinner the fabric.
-Ultralight tents like the Carbon Reflex from MSR use a 15-denier fabric on the floor and 7-denier on the rainfly, which pushes the limits of practicality.
+Ultralight tents like the Big Agnes Tiger Wall UL2 use a 15-denier fabric on the floor and rainfly, which pushes the limits of practicality.
 On the other hand, it’s absolutely awesome for the right person (thru-hiker or minimalist) that’s willing to treat it like a newborn.
-You get a completely bug proof and weather worthy tent for just over 2 pounds.
-The durability tradeoffs and extra cost are what push people to popular tents like the REI Half Dome, which uses a far more durable 70-denier floor but weighs over twice as much as the MSR.
+You get a completely bug-proof and weather-worthy tent for around 2.5 pounds.
+The durability tradeoffs and extra cost are what push people to popular tents like the REI Half Dome SL, which uses a far more durable 40-denier floor but weighs nearly twice as much as the Tiger Wall.
 There is a balance, of course, which is why we created the tables above.

 From a quick look at the tables, it’s rather obvious that packed size almost always correlates with weight.
 Simply put, the lighter the tent, the smaller the packed size.
 And while the actual dimensions are helpful, it doesn’t by any means force you to try and look for a space inside or outside your pack to fit a 21 x 6-inch tent burrito.
 We almost always separate the tent poles from the tent body to better distribute weight among backpackers and not take up so much space.
 The best use of the packed size specification is to get a general idea of how bulky the gear is for planning out the rest of your kit, like the best volume and style of backpacking pack.